How to Write an Ice Cream Shop Business Plan [10-Step Template]

 No matter where you’re at in your restaurant ownership journey, a business plan will be your north star.
 Organize your vision and ensure that nothing is overlooked with this free template.

-As the first section of your business plan, the executive summary is your prime opportunity to make a good impression on your audience with a concise introduction to your concept and a summary of the operations of your ice cream shop.
-Drag your audience into your shop with vivid descriptions of your vision.
+As the first section of your business plan, the executive summary is your prime opportunity to make a good impression on your target audience with a concise introduction to your concept and a summary of the operations of your ice cream shop.
+Drag your target demographics into your shop with vivid descriptions of your vision.

-An executive summary introduces the key elements of your business plan – consider providing an overview of the budget, the shop’s mission and core values, and a coherent vision for your shop’s brand.
-Write your executive summary with the audience in mind, thinking about how you can grab the attention of potential investors and convince them to keep reading.
-With self-serve frozen yogurt in every strip mall, how will your ice cream shop excite customers (and investors)?
+An executive summary introduces the key elements of your business plan – consider providing an overview of the budget, the shop’s mission statement and core values, and a coherent vision for your shop’s brand.
+Write your executive summary with the target market in mind, thinking about how you can grab the attention of potential investors and convince them to keep reading.
+With self-serve frozen yogurt in every strip mall, how will your ice cream shop excite your customer base (and investors)?

 The company overview compliments the executive summary to provide a quick look at your ice cream shop’s business model, but this section is more practical than attention-grabbing.
 Provide readers with glossary to the rest of your plan with descriptions of your ice cream making process, information about ownership and management, and a walkthrough of the customer experience.